selifan/randomdata/README.md

 ## Family tree generation

-Additional class was included to generate random "family trees", strting from "start" person, with his/her parents, grand-parents etc.
+Additional class was included to generate random "family trees", begining from "start" person, with his/her parents, grand-parents etc.
-This class packed as separated module, [src/class.randomdata.ftree.php](class.randomdata.ftree.php) This module contains class *RandomFtree* that extends base class RandomData.
+This class implemented as separated module, [class.randomdata.ftree.php](src/class.randomdata.ftree.php) This module contains class *RandomFtree* that extends base class RandomData.
 It has one main public method familyTree(), that will return an array with "family tree" people.